80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 Step 3: schedule your vital few during peak hours

-Most people have a natural peak window of four to six hours of high-quality focus per day.
+Most people have a personal window of higher-quality focus that lasts somewhere in the range of two to five hours a day rather than the full workday.
 Identify yours.
-For most people it falls in the morning.
-Block that time for your two to three vital tasks.
+For many people it falls in the morning, though this varies by chronotype: a 2025 diary study by Schilbach, Diesing, and Kühnel found that chronotype and time of day jointly shape vitality and learning at work, such that early-chronotype employees experience declining vitality as the day progresses [10].
+Block your best window for your two to three vital tasks.
 No email.
 No meetings.
 No small requests.
 Scheduling the vital few during peak cognitive hours produces better results than adding more hours to the workday.

 Step 4: batch the trivial many